 Money is both fascinating and, clearly, very important stuff.
-Today, whilst schools, colleges and universities teach about finances, they do not teach about money itself (what it is, where it comes from etc.).
+Today, whilst schools, colleges and universities teach about finances, they do not teach about money itself; what it is, where it comes from, or under what terms etc., despite those things being fundamental to all of a society's internal and external relations - in short, to all human social and economic relations.
 And the right to a basic monetary education is not properly recognized and protected in human rights law.
 The result is a collective, worldwide failure to understand and to use money properly.
 Instead of being a tool for justice, inclusion and human rights/betterment, money is more likely to be a source of injustice, exclusion and conflict.

 So this is a campaign to fix that.
 Welcome to a millennia-old problem and a campaign for an historical first: basic monetary literacy and universal economic rights.
 Be sure to follow the slides below and then share them with your friends.

 So, what is money?
 (And where does it come from?)

 To answer this, let's start by saying what money is not.